Twrigh18/Purchasing-Portfolio-SQL/README.md

  Requisitions
 WHERE
  TotalAmount > '100000' AND SourcingBuyer = 'Timothy Wright';
  0
 ## What Is the Total Amount of All Requisitions I did Over $100,000 ?
+SELECT
+ round(SUM(TotalAmount),2) AS [Total Amount of All Requisitions I Processed over $100,000] FROM
+ Requisitions
+WHERE
+ TotalAmount > '25001' AND SourcingBuyer = 'Timothy Wright';
+0
 ## What is the Requisition Lowest Amount I did?
 SELECT
  MIN(TotalAmount) AS [Requisition Lowest Amount]